-The sound quality on the Polycom Soundstation IP 7000 continues to impress us, even when compared to more recent devices by other manufacturers.
-Though the codec list has gone on to include various Siren and L.16 implementations, the 7000 does not yet provide Opus, whose ties to WebRTC would make it an excellent addition to the phone’s sound suite.
+The sound quality on the Polycom Soundstation IP 7000 continues to impress us, even when compared to other manufacturers’ more recent devices.
+Although the codec list has gone on to include various Siren and L.16 implementations, the 7000 does not yet provide Opus, whose ties to WebRTC would make it an excellent addition to the phone’s sound suite.
 The microphones are able to pick up and translate voices quite well, even when in an environment with steady background noise.
 The speakers produce a clear, clean sound and very lifelike reproduction of the human voice.

 Test phone calls phone B

 B picks up

 B transfers test phone to C

 Call must be transferred correctly to C. B must be released correctly after the transfer.
 When C picks up, audio must work in both ways between test phone and C. When test phone is on hold, there is no audio between it and phone B.